HackNRoll21/ResumeME/README.md

 Looking forward...

-1. Implement the program as a web application to enable convinient access on any platform.
+1. Implement the program as a web application to enable convenient access on any platform.

 2. Utilising artificial intelligence to identify and update skills database with new skills required in the future.